 We are officially ending the series on bird flight.
 I hope you enjoyed it, and I hope you learned something.
 If you got something out of it, I’d love to hear from you.
 I learned a lot myself while doing the research.

 Please recall that our 6-blog flight series began with “Designed to Fly” and ended with “See a Plane, Thank a Bird.”
 You might be interested to know that the series was born completely by chance.
-It all began with this less-than-stellar Osprey photo–and the comment that followed–from my earlier blog, “More Shoutouts.”
-Here’s the comment: “Notice that the fish is being carried head first.
+It all began with this less-than-stellar Osprey photo from my earlier blog, “More Shoutouts,” and a comment that followed.
+Here’s the comment: “Notice that the fish is being carried headfirst.
 Ospreys carry fish this way to minimize drag.”
 That’s what got the whole ball rolling.
 Much has been made of serendipity and writing.
 Well, serendipity definitely happened there.

 A Quick Recap

 Here again is what we covered in the bird flight series, up until “Back into Flying.”